View-Based-Reverse-Engineering/Retriever-Benchmark/README.md

 ### Example usage

-In order to add a new benchmark project, create a folder for the project and add the following `.retriever.yml` file:
+In order to add a new project to the benchmark repository, create a folder for the project and add the following `.retriever.yml` file:

 ```yaml
 repository: [GitHub repository id]